willscripted/terraform-recursion-error/README.md

 Hey!

-I run into a `terraform init` error when using any self-referential module declaration:
+Looks like `terraform init` fails when any module references itself:

 ```
 module "dir" {